 Fraud & White Collar Crime

 Hjort advises banks, financial institutions and insurance companies in matters regarding:

 ■ The formation and incorporation of financial institutions

 ■ Financing, including mortgages, guarantees and other forms of security

 ■ Hjort has had a role in many of the most profiled disputes within the banking and finance fields during the past few years

 Dispute Resolution & Litigation:

-Hjort is the most profiled law firm in Norway in respect of litigation and arbitration.
-17 of the firm’s attorneys, and 16 out of a total 33 partners, are Supreme Court barristers.
-The firm settles a large number of business disputes by means of litigation and arbitration, and several of the lawyers are regularly appointed as arbitrators in ad hoc tribunals.
+Hjort is one of the most highly profiled law firms in Norway with respect to litigation and arbitration.
+Eighteen of the firm’s lawyers are Supreme Court barristers.
+Every year the firm handles a large number of disputes by means of litigation and arbitration in all areas of business law, and its lawyers are regularly appointed as arbitrators in ad hoc tribunals.

 Corporate & M&A: